MatthewPeterKelly/OptimTraj/README.md

 ## Usage:
-- Call the function `trajOpt` from inside matlab.
+- Call the function `optimTraj` from inside matlab.
-- `trajOpt` takes a single argument: a struct that describes your trajectory optimization problem.
+- `optimTraj` takes a single argument: a struct that describes your trajectory optimization problem.
-- `trajOpt` returns a struct that describes the solution.
+- `optimTraj` returns a struct that describes the solution.
 It contains a full description of the problem, the transcription method that was used, and the solution (both as a vector of points and a function handle for interpolation).
-- For more details, type `help trajOpt` at the command line, or check out some of the examples in the `demo/` directory.
+- For more details, type `help optimTraj` at the command line, or check out some of the examples in the `demo/` directory.

 ## Contribute:
 This code is still under development, and will be from now until at least May 2016.
 Please contact me if you have any comments or suggestions, or create a pull request if you would like to add content.